Rise to Success: Career Highlights of Aliyah Boston

 On April 10, 2023, Aliyah Boston was selected as the first overall pick in the WNBA draft by the Indiana Fever.

-On December 10, 2023, Aliyah Boston represented the Fever at the 2024 WNBA draft lottery, helping Indiana secure the first overall pick for the second straight year.
+On December 10, 2023, Aliyah Boston represented the Indiana Fever at the 2024 WNBA draft lottery, helping the team secure the first overall pick for the second consecutive year.

 2023: WNBA Rookie of the Year

-In February 2024, Aliyah Boston joined the WNBA Changemakers Collective and their collaboration with VOICEINSPORT (VIS) as a mentor.
+In February 2024, Aliyah Boston joined the WNBA Changemakers Collective and their collaboration with VOICEINSPORT (VIS) as a mentor, "aimed at keeping girls in sport and developing diverse leaders on the court and beyond the game."

 June 18, 2024: Eastern Conference Player of the Week